 - If there is an emergency, stay calm, and follow the procedure in the flip book. - Follow the Evacuation Route if you need to evacuate.
+We evacuate to Centennial Mall, and a roll call will occur there.
 Please show up at the evacuation area since your absence from roll call could cause resources to be used that could be used to help others who may actually be in trouble. - "Shelter in place" is usually called when a person that is carrying a weapon on campus has become violent and has injured others, or is threatening to injure others.
 Lock the door from outsiders, only open to the Department Safety Officer, PDS, or other officials of the University.